jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

   Logical. true or false.
 Default false.
 Should RNA-Seq data be integrated into the pipeline?

 Details
-  If set to true, RNA-Seq counts as specified in the :ref:`parameter_RNASeqCounts` will be used to classify each TF into either “activator”, “repressor”, “unknown”, or “not-expressed” for the final circular visualization and the summary table.
+  If set to true, RNA-Seq counts as specified in ``RNASeqCounts`` (:ref:`parameter_RNASeqCounts`) will be used to classify each TF into either “activator”, “repressor”, “unknown”, or “not-expressed” for the final circular visualization and the summary table.

   .. note::RNA-Seq integration is only included in the very last step of the pipeline, so it can also be easily integrated later.